ruymanengithub/vison/_sources/installation.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have succesfully installed conda, we will create an environment that will allow you to install the pipeline and meet all its dependencies.
+Once you have succesfully installed conda, we will create an environment that will allow you to install the pipeline and meet all its dependencies (save for SAO DS9, which is only used in real-time monitoring, optionally).

 Step-by-Step: